Connecticut Woman Suffrage Association: History

-Isabella Beecher Hooker and Frances Ellen Burr were co-founders of the CWSA, starting the group after a women's suffrage convention held in Hartford, Connecticut in 1869.
+Isabella Beecher Hooker and Frances Ellen Burr were co-founders of the CWSA, starting the group after a women's suffrage convention held in Hartford, Connecticut, in 1869.
 The first president was Reverend Nathaniel J. Burton who held the position until 1871.
 After Burton, Isabella Hooker led the CWSA for 36 years, until stepping down in 1905.
 During years with Isabella Beecher Hooker as director, the CWSA helped to pass local legislation that improved women's rights in Connecticut.
 In 1887, the CWSA's influence helped the passage of the Married Women's Property Bill.
 Later, it also helped women in CT gain the right to vote for school officials in 1893, and to vote on library issues in 1909.

 In the early 1900s, after Isabella Beecher Hooker stepped down, support for the women's movement waned and the CWSA dropped to only 50 members in 1906.
 Elizabeth D. Bacon, who had served as vice president, and did much of the work for Hooker in later years, became president of CWSA in 1906.

 Katharine Martha Houghton Hepburn, brought a new energy to the movement when she took over as president of CWSA in 1910 after a two hour long discussion and a vote of 40 to 12.
 She took more aggressive actions like organizing rallies and holding demonstrations.
 On May 2, 1914, the CWSA led the first suffrage parade in Connecticut.
 Over 2,000 people attended.
 Through Hepburn's efforts and the revitalization of the women's rights movement, the CWSA reached over 32,000 members in 1917.
-With the support of its new members, the CWSA wrote a telegram directly to President Woodrow Wilson on July 12th, 1918.
+With the support of its new members, the CWSA wrote a telegram directly to President Woodrow Wilson on July 12, 1918.
 The pressure from Connecticut and other states eventually led to Woodrow Wilson's change in opinion about women's voting rights.

 As support for the suffrage movement grew, other women's rights groups also formed in Connecticut, including The Connecticut League of Women Voters.
 These organizations collaborated on events and were instrumental on the eventual passage of the 19th amendment.
 However, as support for women's suffrage grew, opposition to women's voting rights also increased in Connecticut.
 Two of Connecticut’s senators voted against the amendment.

-There was also a counter movement led by The Connecticut Association Opposed to Woman Suffrage.
-These arguments were built on the belief the women were unfit to vote.
+There was also a countermovement led by The Connecticut Association Opposed to Woman Suffrage.

 Although there was opposition to women's right to vote, on May 21, 1919, the Nineteenth Amendment was passed, and later ratified on August 18, 1920.
 After accomplishing this goal, the CWSA voted to disband on June 3, 1921.